 Failure to disconnect power and discharge capacitors before servicing could result in death or serious injury.

 Disconnect all electric power, including remote disconnects and discharge all motor start/run capacitors before servicing.
 Follow proper lockout/ tagout procedures to ensure the power cannot be inadvertently energized.
+For variable frequency drives or other energy storing components provided by Trane or others, refer to the appropriate manufacturer's literature for allowable waiting periods for discharge of capacitors.
 Verify with a CAT III or IV voltmeter rated per NFPA 70E that all capacitors have discharged.

-Table 12.
+Table 13.
 Trane TR150 VFD programming parameters